Spread of premalignant mutant clones and cancer initiation in multilayered tissue: Boundary condition comparison

 \section{Boundary condition comparison}

-Here, we use simulation to compare the propagation speed of the biased voter model on $w$ layers of two-dimensional integer lattices, given two different boundary conditions along the third dimension.
-On the one hand, we consider $\Z^2 \times \Z_w$ with a periodic boundary condition, and on the other hand, we consider $\Z^2 \times \llbracket 0,w-1\rrbracket$ with a reflecting boundary condition, i.e.~in which cells on the top (resp.~bottom) layer can only replace cells on the same layer and the layer immediately below (resp.~above).
+Here, we use simulation to compare the propagation speed of the biased voter model on $w$ layers of two-dimensional integer lattices for two different boundary conditions along the third dimension.
+On the one hand, we consider $\Z^2 \times \Z_w$ with a periodic boundary condition, and on the other hand, we consider $\Z^2 \times \llbracket 0,w-1\rrbracket$ with a reflecting boundary condition, i.e.~cells on the top (resp.~bottom) layer can only replace cells on the same layer and the layer immediately below (resp.~above).
 In Figure \ref{fig:speed_beta}, we show results of simulations of these two processes given tissue thickness $w=2, 3, 4, 5$ and fitness advantage $\beta=0.01, 0.05, 0.1$.
-We ran at least 30 simulations for each set of parameters and recorded the propagation speed when the process reached $(100,0,0)$ or $(-100,0,0)$.
-We then used this data to determine an average speed and 95\% confidence interval for each set of parameters.
+We ran at least 30 simulations for each set of parameters and stopped each simulation when the process reached $(100,0,0)$ or $(-100,0,0)$.
+We then used this data to determine an average speed and a 95\% confidence interval for each set of parameters.

-We note first that two boundary conditions are equivalent for $w=2$ two layers.
-When $w>2$, equipping the model with a reflecting boundary condition along the third dimension will result in a smaller propagation speed than for the periodic case, which is to be expected due to the decreased ability of type-1 cells on the top and bottom layers to spread out.
-However, the difference is small, especially for smaller values of the fitness advantage $\beta$, which indicates that our modeling decision to equip the third layer with a periodic boundary condition is a reasonable approximation (recall that in \cite{bozic2010accumulation}, $\beta = 0.004$ is estimated to be a typical value).
+Note first that the two boundary conditions are equivalent for $w=2$ two layers.
+When $w>2$, equipping the model with a reflecting boundary condition along the third dimension will result in a smaller propagation speed than for the periodic case, due to the decreased ability of type-1 cells on the top and bottom layers to spread out.
+However, the difference is small, especially for smaller values of the fitness advantage $\beta$, which indicates that our modeling decision to equip the third layer with a periodic boundary condition is a reasonable approximation for small $\beta$ (recall that in \cite{bozic2010accumulation}, $\beta = 0.004$ is estimated to be a typical value). \\

 \end{appendix}